jhower786/imathas_web_guide/index.md

     <br> <br>

-    Live Poll for Canvas is a homegrown innovation developed by FIU Faculty, based upon an adaptation of Live Poll from IMathAS.
+    Live Poll for Canvas is a homegrown innovation developed by FIU faculty, based upon an adaptation of Live Poll from IMathAS. <br> <br>